-When you tell people you’ve written a book, they usually want to know what motivated you.
-When you’ve retired from a successful career, they are often curious about why you would put in all that effort instead of just relaxing on a beach somewhere.
-If you and I had a few minutes to talk, I might answer…
+When you tell people you are an author, they usually want to know what motivates you.
+When you’ve retired from a long and successful career, they are often curious about why you aren’t just relaxing on a beach somewhere.
+If you and I had a few minutes to talk, I might answer like this…

 Young women need to be aware of the great benefits and the significant challenges facing women in the law.
 By helping young women lawyers make informed choices as they plan their careers and making them understand the responsibility that they have to each other while striving to reach their goals, we empower them to take charge of their professional and personal lives.

 In the long run, encouraging women lawyers to embrace cooperative approaches in their careers will improve practice conditions and retention rates and, in turn, will provide opportunities for more women to advance to the top levels of law firm management.
-Women at the top will bring different experience-based perspectives and will have the potential to positively influence workplace environments and the quest for work-life balance that affects both women and men.
+Women at the top will bring different experience-based perspectives and will have the potential to positively influence workplace environments.

 Susan Smith Blakely Bio

 Ms. Blakely graduated from the University of Wisconsin with distinction and from Georgetown Law where she was a teaching fellow.
 Her diverse background includes private practice with law firms, specializing in litigation and land use law, experience in both state and federal courts and before administrative commissions and boards, and service in the public sector as Chief of Staff for an elected official.
-Ms. Blakely also has published several comprehensive articles in academic law journals.
+During her practice years, Ms. Blakely published the following comprehensive articles in academic law journals:

-Best Friends at the Bar: The New Balance for Today’s Woman Lawyer, published in July 2012 by Wolters Kluwer Law & Business.
+Best Friends at the Bar: The New Balance for Today’s Woman Lawyer (Wolters Kluwer Law & Business, 2012);

 Best Friends at the Bar: Top-Down Leadership for Women Lawyers (Wolters Kluwer Law & Business, n2015);